Modelling uncertainty using stochastic transport noise in a 2-layer quasi-geostrophic model: Numerical results

-it can be seen that the stochastic Runge--Kutta method is in Stratonovich form, and thus consistent with SDE~\eqref{eq:barx}.

 Before passing to numerical results, we note that the size of the time step is a critical component for uncertainty quantification and data assimilation.
 The time step should be short enough that the stochastic ensemble encompasses the true solution.
 Our experiments show that $\Delta t=24\, \rm hours$ properly fulfils this condition.
+Note that the stochastic terms in the SPDE are introduced to model the difference between the truth/resolved solution and the coarse-grained model.
+This coarse-graining takes place in space and time, and so the difference will depend on both the lengthscale and the timescale of the coarse graining process.
+Hence, the choice of time interval to compute the coarse graining will have an influence on the choice of the stochastic term (i.e., the $\xi$'s).

-First, we demonstrate that the true deterministic solution $\widehat{\bf x}^c$ is enclosed within a cloud of stochastic solutions (also referred as a stochastic spread).
-To this end, we study how the area of the stochastic cloud (denoted by $A^c$) depends on both the size of the stochastic ensemble, $N_a$, and the number of EOFs.
-The results are presented in Figures~\ref{fig:eof64_100_400} and~\ref{fig:eof128_100_400}.
+First, we demonstrate that the true deterministic solution $\bar{\bf x}^c$ is enclosed within a cloud of stochastic solutions $\mathcal{S}$ (also referred as a stochastic spread).
+To this end, we study how the area of the stochastic cloud (defined as the convex hull of the particle positions and denoted by $A^c$) depends on both the size of the stochastic ensemble, $N$, and the number of EOFs denoted by $K$.
+The results are presented in Figure~\ref{fig:eof64_100_400}.